Three perspectives on money bail in Illinois

 Cash bail by the numbers

 The picture of cash bail that emerges from those who know the system first-hand is important for its own sake.
-But we also checked these perceptions against a year’s worth of court data from twelve Illinois counties,
+But we also checked these perceptions against a year’s worth of court data from twelve Illinois counties, to get more insight into the way cash bail really works.
+And here again, what we found differed in important ways from widely held assumptions.

 In most counties, most people must pay for release.